Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-RzcHWe-bqSM.md

 ### Transcript

-> i'm so excited for the tower defense mode they announced yeah coming soon, tower defense guys if you want tower defense we actually, we have like an official like like modded version of satisfactory that has tower defense now, we called the modded version sanctum 2 we had an earlier version just called sanctum but the second one is sanctum 2 and it's actually on steam now so if you want to play, tower defense satisfactory go look for sanctum 2 on on on steam it's basically the same game basically the same thing
+> I'm so excited for the tower defense mode they announced yeah coming soon, tower defense guys if you want tower defense we actually, we have like an official like like modded version of satisfactory that has tower defense now, we called the modded version sanctum 2 we had an earlier version just called sanctum but the second one is sanctum 2 and it's actually on steam now so if you want to play, tower defense satisfactory go look for sanctum 2 on on on steam it's basically the same game basically the same thing